UI functionalities and features

 cl*

-The list will immediately be reduced to the selected objects.
+The list is immediately reduced to the selected objects.

 Important